vijayrajpanchall/matic-docs/docs/supernets/faq.md

 If any issues are found during the audits, they will be communicated through official channels:

 - The team will prepare and publish a comprehensive blog post detailing the outcome and findings of the audits.
 This will provide a clear and concise summary of the issues identified and the steps that will be taken to address them.
-- In addition to the blog post, the team will also use office hours to communicate specific changes to client needs resulting from the audits.
-This will provide an opportunity for clients to ask questions and receive direct feedback from the team.
+- In addition to the blog post, the team will also use office hours to communicate specific changes to users resulting from the audits.
+This will provide an opportunity for users to ask questions and receive direct feedback from the team.
 - Finally, the documentation will publish an official report outlining the findings of the audit.
 This report will provide a detailed overview of the issues identified, the risks associated with them, and the steps taken to mitigate these risks.

 ## Will there be migration support for v0.9 to v1.0?

-Yes, there is a plan to support regenesis for state migration from v0.9 to v1.0.
-For production releases of v1.0 and beyond, the goal is to support all-inclusive migration, which includes both state and data.
+Yes, regenesis support for state migration from v0.9 to v1.0 is planned.
+For production releases beyond v1.0, the goal is to support all-inclusive migration of both state and data.

+At the moment, state migration is supported from older versions of Polygon Edge to the latest release.
+The guide is available [<ins>here</ins>](/docs/supernets/operate/ibft-to-polybft.md).

 Please note that further details on migration support will be provided as they become available.